magee256/yolo_v2/README.md

 # What is this code for?
 The code in this repository facilitates the training of the YOLO v2 (aka YOLO 9000) deep neural network on custom datasets.
-Currently it only works with the DeepFashion dataset, but the code in the `training` directory _should_ be pretty general.
+Currently it only works with the [DeepFashion dataset](http://mmlab.ie.cuhk.edu.hk/projects/DeepFashion.html), but the code in the `training` directory _should_ be pretty general.
 I tried to make the code work for multiple objects in an image, but DeepFashion only has one bbox per image so it might not work quite right.
+In the end I still couldn't get it working quite right, so it should be a decent starting point but don't assume it's correct.

 For more information on the model see: